ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/The-injected-coinhive-iframe---a-quick-look.md

 allowfullscreen > < /iframe>
 ```

-Finally showing us that this is infact an iframe! _*Shock, horror, gasps in the distance*_#
+Finally showing us that this is infact an iframe! _*Shock, horror, gasps in the distance*_

-As you can see it is not only a 1x1 pixel size, it's also hiding itself in the footer - a practice also quite typical of the practoce of [Web beacons](https://en.wikipedia.org/wiki/Web_beacon) - however I can confirm that this is malicious, just wait and see ;)
+As you can see it is not only a 1x1 pixel size, it's also hiding itself in the footer - a practice also quite typical of the practice of [Web beacons](https://en.wikipedia.org/wiki/Web_beacon) - however I can confirm that this is malicious, just wait and see ;)

 ## But what's down the rabbit hole?